Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

-\begin{enumerate} \item Most firms are audited only once.
-Approximately 70 percent of firms in our sample receive applications for a single job posting, and only four résumés are submitted to each advertisement. \item Applications are staggered over time so that no advertisement receives more than one résumé submission per day.
-Research assistants apply to each job over a 4--7 day period. \item Each application submitted to a job lists a different university.
-This reduces the likelihood that firms detect similarities across résumés when applicants share other characteristics, such as majors. \item Restricting the design to six job categories allows us to construct realistic résumés.
-Focusing on new college graduates further supports this by limiting work histories to short and plausible experiences.\footnote{Audit studies with varied and, in some cases, lengthy work histories include, for example, those focused on unemployment spells \citep[e.g., see][]{farber_determinants_2016, kroft_duration_2013, nunley_effects_2017} and age discrimination \citep{lahey_age_2008,neumark_is_2019}.} \item Advertisements requiring company-specific application forms are excluded.
+\begin{enumerate} \item Most firms were audited only once.
+Approximately 71 percent of firms in our sample received applications for a single job posting, with four r\'{e}sum\'{e}s submitted to each advertisement. \item Applications were staggered so that no advertisement received more than one r\'{e}sum\'{e} per day.
+Research assistants applied to each job over a 4--7-day period. \item Each application submitted to a job listed a different university.
+This reduced the likelihood that firms detected similarities across r\'{e}sum\'{e}s when applicants shared other characteristics, such as majors. \item Restricting the design to six job categories allowed us to construct realistic r\'{e}sum\'{e}s.
+Focusing on new college graduates limited work histories to short and plausible experiences.\footnote{Audit studies with varied and, in some cases, lengthy work histories include, for example, those focused on unemployment spells \citep[e.g.,][]{farber_determinants_2016, kroft_duration_2013, nunley_effects_2017} and age discrimination \citep{lahey_age_2008,neumark_is_2019}.} \item We excluded advertisements requiring company-specific application forms.
 Open-ended application questions are difficult to standardize across applicants and may increase the likelihood of detection. \end{enumerate}

-As a further check, we estimate specifications with firm fixed effects substituted for advertisement fixed effects, as detection efforts are more likely to occur at the firm level (see end of Section \ref{section:results-tasks}).
-While most firms are audited once, approximately 30 percent appear multiple times.
-Our results are robust to using firm fixed effects.
+As a further check, we re-estimated the specifications using firm rather than advertisement fixed effects, because detection is more likely to occur across applications received by the same firm (see Section \ref{section:results-tasks}).
+Approximately 29 percent of firms appeared multiple times in the sample.
+The results are robust to this alternative specification.